TomaszWaszczyk/shortcuts-productivity-hacks/README.md

 https://github.com/clockfort/GitHub-Backup

+# Wacom

+## Set relative position

+1. `xsetwacom --list devices`

+Then use that ID to set the Mode to Relative for your stylus:

+2. `xsetwacom ---set $STYLUS_ID Mode "Relative"`

 # New Linux installation

 1. Firefox - disable title bar (Firefox -> Customie -> Bottom Left "Title bar" -> uncheck)